‘Dragon Ball Super’ Episode 103-104 Spoilers: Goku And Hit Team Up, Gohan Targets Universe 10

-The ongoing Universe Survival Arc in Dragon Ball Super is well on its way to becoming the long-running anime franchise’s most extraordinary saga to date, featuring shocking eliminations, huge twists and potentially plot-changing revelations.
+The ongoing Universe Survival Arc in Dragon Ball Super is well on its way to becoming the long-running anime franchise’s most extraordinary saga to date, featuring shocking eliminations, huge twists, and potentially plot-changing revelations.
 As revealed by the recently released spoilers for DBS Episode 103-104, things in the Tournament of Power are only going to get a lot more intense.

 The latest batch of Dragon Ball Super episode summaries was released in Japanese anime/manga publication Weekly Shonen Jump.
 Recently translated by noted DBS fan-translator Todd Blankenship, the spoilers for Dragon Ball Super Episode 103-104 revealed some exciting developments in the Tournament of Power.